omgnetwork/omgnetwork.github.io/docs/migration-0.3-0.4.md

 - Add `/block.all`, `/block.get`, `/stats.get` endpoints for informational purposes.
 Available only on the WatcherInfo.
 - Update `/transaction.get` and `/transaction.all` to return each transaction output’s creating_txhash and spending_txhash.
 Available only on the WatcherInfo.
 - Update `/account.get_transactions`, `/transaction.all` and `/transaction.get` to return transaction type (txtype) and transaction output type (otype).
 The currently possible types are Payment V1 and Fee Token Claim.
-- Watcher and WatcherInfo no longer serve websocket events for new transactions and exits.
+- Watcher and WatcherInfo no longer serve WebSocket events for new transactions and exits.

 ### Strict transaction decoding and checks